-We can estimate theoretically what such an experiment will yield by considering the repeated action of the spin-raising (or lowering) operator on different sites of the chain \cite{STMSpintorque2010}.
-If the experiment is carried out at low temperatures, the system can be assumed in its ground state $|\Psi_{\rm grnd} \rangle$.
-As the tunneling electrons go from tip to substrate (or vice versa), they can rise ($S^+$), lower ($S^-$) or leave unchanged ($S^z$) the magnetic moment of the structure they are tunneling through \cite{STMSpintorque2010}.
-Notice that each tunneling electron can only provide angular momentum changes of $\pm 1 \, (\hbar)$ on the adsorbed species, so that higher `spin-flips' require repeated electron scatterings before relaxation, and correspondingly higher tunneling currents.
-Considering that $(S^{\pm}_{i})^n|\Psi_{\rm grnd}\rangle = |\psi_i^{(n)}\rangle$ represents a local (on site $i$) magnetic excitation that can be seen as composed from different excited eigenstates $|\lambda\rangle$, one can write $|\psi_i^{(n)}\rangle = \sum_{\lambda} b_\lambda {|\lambda\rangle}$.
-The effect of the first-few spin-raising operator actions ($n=1,...,4$) on the first atom of the chain are shown in Fig.\ \ref{SiteDiffCond}, that shows the weights $|b_\lambda|^2$ as a function of excitation energy.
-This gives an `excitation weight profile' for the system, directly related to the differential conductance curves (when one assumes the excitation yield to be constant for all the $\lambda$-eigenstates \footnote{As mentioned, the visibility of spin excitations will depend on the tunneling current intensity as $\simeq I^n$, so that higher spin `flips' will require higher current intensity to occur with sufficient amplitude.
-Variation of STM set points can provide information on these features.}) \cite{toskovic2016}.
-As the ground state of the chain is a singlet, successive `flips' create excitations along the chain with one-quantum larger or smaller spin overall.
-Larger flips typically involve higher energy, which provides distinct spectral signatures, as seen by the different color curves in the top left inset of Fig.\ \ref{SiteDiffCond} for different $n$ values in the case of the spin-raising operator $(S^+_i)^n$.
-The associated change in current versus bias voltage as different spin-flip channels are open can be easily identified in experiments \cite{heinrich2004,Note2}.
+Consider the action of the raising/lower spin operator on the ground state, $(S^{\pm}_{i})^n|\Psi_{\rm grnd}\rangle = |\psi_i^{\pm (n)}\rangle$, which represents a local (on site $i$) magnetic excitation.
+This excitation can be seen as composed from different excited eigenstates $|\lambda\rangle$, one can write $|\psi_i^{\pm (n)}\rangle = \sum_{\lambda} b_\lambda^\pm {|\lambda\rangle}$.
+An example of the effect of successive spin-raising operator actions ($n=1,...,4$) on the first atom of the chain are shown in Fig.\ \ref{SiteDiffCond}, as the resulting weights $|b_\lambda^\pm|^2$ are plotted as a function of the excitation energy $\lambda$.
+The collection of weights provide an `excitation weight profile' for the system, directly related to the differential conductance curves \cite{toskovic2016}.
+This profile provides an estimate of peak-placement and relative intensities for the different transitions \footnote{The visibility of spin excitations will depend on the tunneling current intensity as $\simeq I^n$, so that higher spin `flips' will require higher currents to occur with sufficient amplitude.
+Variation of STM set points can provide information on these features.}.
+As the ground state of the chain is a non-degenerate $S_z=0$ state, successive `flips' caused by the tunneling electrons can create excitations along the chain with an overall one-quantum larger or smaller spin.
+Larger flips involve higher energy, reflecting the strong ferromagnetic correlations of the low-energy excitations.
+This provides distinct spectral signatures, as seen by the different color curves in the top left inset of Fig.\ \ref{SiteDiffCond} for different $n$ values, in the case of the spin-raising operator $(S^+_i)^n$.
+The associated change in current versus bias voltage as different spin-flip channels open can be easily identified in experiments \cite{heinrich2004,Note3}.